mysociety/fixmystreet/glossary.md

   </dt>
   <dd>
     The <a href="#area" class="glossary">areas</a> that <a href="#mapit"
-    class="glossary">MapIt</a> returns describe administrative boundaries.
+    class="glossary">MapIt</a> returns are administrative boundaries.
 In
     addition to each boundary's geometry (that is, its actual shape on the map), MapIt also identifies what <strong>area type</strong> it is.
 The area type indicates what level of administrative boundary that area